-- Attend our events to hear from former and current exchange students, whilst learning more about the process and destinations on offer.
+- Attend a mandatory information session to learn about the process, destinations on offer and to hear from former and current exchange students.
 After doing so, you can book a 1-1 appointment for more personalised advice.

 How do I write a good application?